jarlekramer/Hydrodynamic-test-program-for-wind-power/README.md

 The article also show results from several validation experiments.
 The purpose was to test the accuarcy of both the calm water resistance and drift-induced forces with our simulation setup.
 The calm water resistance was tested by comparing CFD simulation with experimental results for the ship geoemtries KCS, KVLCC2 and DTMB 5415.
 The drift-induced forces was compared against experimental results for the ship geometries KVLCC2 and two special foil-like ship geometries.
 The OpenFOAM case folders for these validation experiments are also published in this repository.

-More details can be found in the article.
+A presentation of the results, as well as more explanation regarding our test-setup can be found in the article.

 ## Ship geometry
 We also provide the geometry for the ship as CAD files, mesh files and Blender files.